rubenbruinekool/ncentralpowershell/README.md

 ## Release notes
 ### Version 0.2.0
+* added new function get-ncentraldeviceassetinfo
+* added new function get-ncentraldevicemonitoringstatus
+### Version 0.2.0
 * Use now Environment variable for the baseurl
 * Added new function get-ncentralcustomcustomerproperties
 * Bugfixes